kspviswa/local-packet-whisperer/README.md

 [1]V. Kumar, “Local Packet Whisperer (LPW)”.
 Zenodo, Nov.
 30, 2024. doi: 10.5281/zenodo.14251995.
 ```

-## Features & Background
+## Features

 1) 100% local, private PCAP assistant powered by range of local LLMs at your control, powered by Ollama
-2) Purely based on prompt engg without any fancy libraries & dependencies.
-100% vanilla
-3) Uses streamlit for the FE and pyshark for the pcap parsing needs
+2) Uses streamlit for the FE and pyshark for the pcap parsing needs
-4) Available as a pip installable package.
+3) Available as a pip installable package.
 So just *pip it away!* 😎
-5) You can also connect LPW to a Ollama server running over a network.
+4) Connect LPW to a Ollama server running over a network.
+5) Experimental Support for Agentic Insights `(NGAP only for now).`

 ![](gifs/lpw_latest_cover.png)